oidoid/atlas-pack/readme.md

 collision detection, etc. It is hoped that by focusing on a small set of responsibilities with a simple API, it will be easy to use (or not use) this library.

+Cel durations are allowed to be infinite.
+This means they are incompatible with JSON (JSON5 supports infinite values).

 ## Assumptions and Conventions